hbz/lobid-blog/_posts/2020-03-31-skohub-editor.md

 Notice the custom key `_widget` in the JSON schema.
 This will configure the editor to use the specified UI element for the given field.
 In our example, the `SkohubLookup` widget is used, which works with all controlled vocabularies that are published with SkoHub Vocabs.
 All custom JSON schema extensions start with an underscore `_` and are used to control the look and feel of the editor; see below for an example for how to hide a field on the form.

-Finally, to make our data JSON-LD, we also set a mandatory `@context` property with only one possible value – a link to the JSON-LD context at `https://dini-ag-kim.github.io/lrmi-profile/draft/schemas/context.jsonld`, and a default value for the `@context`.
+Finally, to make our data JSON-LD, we also set a mandatory `@context` property and a default object value for the `@context`.
 This makes the editor add it to the document without any user interaction needed.

 ```
 {